alumno2016/strategyTeam/README.md

 # strategyTeam
-This repository has the information about strategy team develops
+This repository has the information about strategy team develops.